Skip to Content

 • Taco seasoning – Taco seasoning will add a blend of herbs and spices to make this chicken extra flavorful.

-Shredded Instant Pot chicken in a container.
+Shredded chicken in a pot.

-Meal prep with Instant Pot pulled chicken
+Meal prep with Instant Pot chicken

 Using this chicken for meal prep is a great way to get ahead of meals throughout the week!

-And if salad is more your speed, this chicken works wonderfully over a bed of mixed greens with some scallions, tomatoes, and red onions, and my Greek yogurt green goddess dressing.
+And if salad is more your speed, this chicken works wonderfully over a bed of mixed greens with some scallions, tomatoes, red onions, and my Greek yogurt green goddess dressing.

-Making your own taco seasoning
+Making your taco seasoning

 My favorite blend is 1 tbsp of chili powder, 1 tsp of cumin, garlic powder, onion powder, and paprika, ½ tsp of oregano, black pepper, and red pepper flakes.